IsraelCohen54/ThesisAdvisorAgent/README.md

 [R]efine: Rewrite your thesis and search again.

-[C]ontinue: Launch the Debate.
+[C]ontinue: Launch the Debate

-The Debate Process (If you choose 'Continue'):
+### The Debate Process (If you choose 'C' to continue'):
-Criteria Selection: The agent asks you to select evaluation criteria (e.g., Feasibility, Novelty, Ethics).
+Criteria Selection: The agent asks you to select evaluation criteria (e.g., Feasibility, Novelty, Ethics). & are hard coded suggestions, one is for user if he would like to add new one.

-Rounds 1-5: PRO and CON agents argue.
-They will utilize the academic references found in step 2 to support their claims.

-Verdict: The Judge provides a final summary, scores for each side, and concrete advice on how to improve your thesis.

-🛡️ Security Note
-This repository contains agent logic (agents.py) but excludes specific deployment configurations (.agent_engine_config.json) to protect project credentials.

-When deploying or running locally, ensure your GOOGLE_CLOUD_PROJECT environment variables are set correctly.
-Never commit your service account keys or API keys to GitHub.

-🤝 Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the project.

-Create your feature branch (git checkout -b feature/AmazingFeature).

-Commit your changes.

-Push to the branch.

-Open a Pull Request.

-📄 License
-Distributed under the MIT License.
-See LICENSE for more information.

-### Debaters logic in lenght:
+### Debaters logic, trying to be fair and smart (the last debater don't have an automatic win due to say the last word:
 ```
 Rules:
 1. Initialization: Agents receive Thesis, Criteria, and Initial References.